 There is a security checkpoint for guests arriving at the Harbor Boulevard entrance.
 Once you go through security from that side of the Esplanade, you can continue straight past the park entrances to enter Downtown Disney.

 From fancy bowling alleys to open-air cafes, you'll find many unique sit-down restaurants at Downtown Disney at Disneyland.
 You can make reservations for any of these table-service restaurants through the Disney Dining Reservations system.
 It's possible to snag a walk-in table, but we recommend reservations, especially on a weekend or during peak times.
-All restaurants are casual — hey, it's California — with Catal being on the nicer end of casual.
-You can go into more depth with our insider scoop on the Downtown Disney restaurants.
+All Downtown Disney District restaurants are casual — hey, it's California.
+You can go into more depth with upcoming and existing restaurants with our insider scoop on the Downtown Disney restaurants.

 Naples Ristorante e Bar